 The Arms Never Break That Line

-We're looking at the takeaway, so of course the next important piece is how the club works back from here.
+We're looking at the takeaway mechanics, so of course the next important piece is how the club works back from here.

 The arms should never break the chin line.
 This is really important.

 This creates the perfect takeaway angle.
-As the left arm works back it's angled away from that plane line, in toward the ball of the right foot.
+As the lead arm works back it's angled away from that plane line, in toward the ball of the trail foot.
 This is ideal.

-This is a simple takeaway, driven by the body, the core, and everything turning back in sync.
+This is a simple takeaway, driven by the body, the core rotation, and everything turning back in sync.
 The arms and hands are not doing anything too aggressive.
 Of course, passive arms doesn't mean that they just hang limp.

 If you rotate correctly, you should find your arms working right back on that line and never getting outside of it.

 The same is true as you come down.
-You get right back on that line and come down into impact.
+You get right back on that line and come down into impact position.

 The main thing is that if the takeaway starts out correctly, you have a good chance of getting the rest of the swing to work correctly.

 When you watch your swing on video, draw that line straight down from your chin and make sure your arm never gets beyond that line.
-That's important.
+That's important for building a consistent golf swing.

 Look at a Student Example

-We see a lot of students whose left arms do go well outside that line.
-We'll take a look at one student's swing here, so you can see what we're talking about and watch for it in your own golf swing.
+We see a lot of students whose lead arms do go well outside that line.
+We'll take a look at one student's swing here, so you can see what we're talking about and watch for it in your own golf swing analysis.

 We'll draw the same red line on this golfer's setup.
 The first thing you can see is that the hands are already outside of that line, before the swing even starts.

-As the club works back we see that the left arm works well outside of the chin line very early in the swing.
+As the club works back we see that the lead arm works well outside of the chin line very early in the swing.

 When the arm works out away from the body instead of in around it like that, the club head is forced inside.
-He's not able to get the club up on plane.
+The golfer is not able to get the club up on plane.

-As his arm works outside the line, the club head gets way to the inside.
+As the arm works outside the line, the club head gets way to the inside.
 By the time the club is parallel to the ground the club head is way behind the body.
-This is a very common mistake in the takeaway and it starts at setup.
+This is a very common takeaway mistake and it starts at setup.

 The arms are angled out too far at setup.
 Ideally he would be tilted over a bit more, but he's close enough.
-If he just gets his arms hanging down then he'll be able to stay inside that line.
+If he just gets his arms hanging down then he'll be able to stay inside that line and maintain a much better swing plane.

 Check Your Own Swing